-The MMC (Memory Card) serves as external transfer and storage medium for programs and firmware.
-It has the PC compatible FAT16 file system.
+The MMC (Memory Card) serves as external transfer and storage medium.
 There may be stored several projects and sub-directories on a MMC storage module.
-Please regard that your current project respectively the file with the reserved file name is stored in the root directory.
+Please regard that your current project is stored in the root directory and has one of the following file names: